MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/new.md

 before proceeding.

 > [!NOTE]
-> To take advantage of the new anchoring improvements, you must update the [!include[pn-dyn-365-guides-preview](../includes/pn-dyn-365-guides-preview.md)] solution in the Dynamics 365 admin center.
-For more information, see <a href="https://docs.microsoft.com/dynamics365/mixed-reality/guides/upgrade" target="_blank">Upgrade your Dynamics 365 Guides (Preview) solution</a> or contact your Dynamics 365 administrator.
+> To take advantage of the new anchoring improvements, you must update the [!include[pn-dyn-365-guides-preview](../includes/pn-dyn-365-guides-preview.md)] solution in the [!include[pn-dyn-365](../includes/pn-dyn-365.md)] admin center.
+For more information, see <a href="https://docs.microsoft.com/dynamics365/mixed-reality/guides/upgrade" target="_blank">Upgrade your Dynamics 365 Guides (Preview) solution</a> or contact your [!include[pn-dyn-365](../includes/pn-dyn-365.md)] administrator.

 For more information on authoring a guide with the PC application, see <a href="https://docs.microsoft.com/dynamics365/mixed-reality/guides/pc-authoring" target="_blank">Use the PC authoring application to create a guide</a>.